Staying within the limit

 Latest EU emissions regulations affect the automotive industry

 The European Union has recently introduced Euro 6 regulations for diesel engines.
 While these regulations may seem a long line in a list of directives, they are relevant for the entire automotive industry.
-Here, Mark Burnett, VP of the Lubricants and Fuel Additives Innovation Platform at NCH Europe, looks at how developments of diesel particulate filters (DPFs) are increasingly important in reducing the levels of harmful emissions.
+Here we look at how developments of diesel particulate filters (DPFs) are increasingly important in reducing the levels of harmful emissions.

 Since Euro 1 in 1993, the EU has regulated what comes out of the exhaust of a diesel engine.
 It particularly monitors levels of nitrogen oxide (NOx) and particulate matter (PM), commonly known as soot.

 As a result, engine manufacturers have invested a great deal of time and money trying to work within these regulations.
 DPFs were developed in order to work alongside selective catalytic reduction (SCR) or exhaust gas recirculation (EGR) devices, as these remove particulate matter (PM) from the exhaust gas of a diesel engine.
 From Euro 5 in 2009, these became a legal requirement for all new diesel vehicles.